jasonalmaturner/jQuery2edit/README.md

 Cool, a blank function named 'addTask'!

-Now, we don't want people to be able to create blank todo tasks, that would be a little frustrating.
-Let's put a conditional in the function so that it only runs if our task is there.
+Now, we don't want people to be able to create blank todo tasks.
+That would be a little frustrating.
+Let's put a condition in the function so that it only runs if the user enters a task into the input.

 *app.js*